 The work with parts blossomed in 1994 as both Barbara and I realized that working with the difficult areas of our own lives required a conception of some parts being out of awareness – “exiled.”
 The part that wanted to drink in an addiction to alcohol, the part that wanted to feel bad in depression, the part that didn’t want to write in writer’s block… these were clearly in dynamic tension with other parts, a tension so fierce it could even be called a war.
 In the midst of the impasse of these painful issues, we were identified with one part and dissociated from the other, yet both operated powerfully in us.
 Often the exiles, despite being out of awareness, seemed to have the most power!

 Faced with this inner war, the importance of finding an “I” that was neither one side nor the other increased, and in 1998 we began calling this “Presence.”
-Although Presence was first presented in a Treasure Maps to the Soul workshop, Barbara and I now teach it in our Level One Focusing workshops.
+Although Presence was first presented in a Treasure Maps to the Soul workshop, Barbara and I now teach it in our Path to Lasting Change, Part One workshops.
 Clearly, Treasure Maps to the Soul and Inner Relationship Focusing have been developing together, and are not sharply distinct.